Skip to main content

 Create a cluster using the Cloud Console

 To create a new CKS cluster using the Cloud Console, open the Cluster Dashboard.
 From here, you can create new CKS clusters, or view and manage deployed ones.
-If you do not yet have any clusters, this dashboard will be empty: A screenshot of the Cloud Console cluster dashboard, with no current clusters To begin creating a cluster, click the Create Cluster button.
+If you don’t yet have any clusters, this dashboard is empty: A screenshot of the Cloud Console cluster dashboard, with no current clusters To begin creating a cluster, click the Create Cluster button.

 1. Setup

-First, give your cluster a name.
-It’s best to reflect location in the name so clusters stay organized at scale.
+Give your cluster a name.
+Reflect the location in the name so clusters stay organized at scale.
 Here are some guidelines:

 • Keep names short and put the location first so that they group together naturally in reports.

-• Only use lowercase letters, numbers, and hyphens to keep names friendly for URLs and automation.
+• Use only lowercase letters, numbers, and hyphens to keep names compatible with URLs and automation.

 • Avoid mutable details like Kubernetes version, Node Pool sizes, or temporary attributes that may change.